StanfordPsych254/erindbProject/README.md

 # Experiment to replicate in this project

-Paper:
+Paper: (possibly) Madore, Addis, and Schacter (2015)

-Experiment:
+Experiment: Experiment 1

 # Directory structure

 * `original_paper/whoeverEtAl2015.pdf`
 * `writeup/propsal.Rmd`
-	- A short justification for your choice of experiment in terms of your research interests or research program (1 paragraph).
-This justification should tell us why you chose this particular result—this section is especially important if you are choosing a result outside of the list provided below.
+	- A short justification for my choice of this experiment.
+(But also, I'm going to look for other papers outside of Psych Science 2015)
 	- A description of the stimuli and procedures that will be required to conduct this experiment, and what the challenges will be (1-2 paragraphs).